charles-adedotun/n8n-docker-postgres/README.md

-# n8n Workflow Automation Platform
+# n8n Workflow Automation Platform - Localhost Setup

-This project provides a production-ready n8n installation with PostgreSQL for data persistence.
-It's designed for security, reliability, and ease of management.
+This project provides a reliable, secure n8n installation with PostgreSQL for data persistence, designed specifically for self-hosting on localhost environments.

 ## Table of Contents